thinkmpink/blog/slow-check-higher-order-function.md

-# Slow Check for a Higher-Order Function
+# A Slow Check for a Higher-Order Function

 As a relative newcomer to the Haskell community, I'm just beginning to acquaint myself with the mechanisms Haskellers use to verify their code.
 I really like the idea of property-based checks.
 I can write an algorithm and test each part of it by affirming its properties, either during or after I compile my code.